Adamiro Reach · Outward track · Step 3 of 3

 How are tasks counted on Reach?

-Can I reuse a hero image across multiple posts?
+Can I reuse a published post?

 Does Reach need Voice to work?